MicroControleurMonde/ESP32_RNG/README.md

 I will do the tests and the publication of the results in a while.

+## Platform

+The code was implemented for an Espressif ESP32 microcontroller on a NODEMCU ESP32 Development Board.

+    MicroPython v1.23.0 on 2024-06-02; Generic ESP32 module with ESP32

+- Chip is ESP32-D0WD (revision v1.0)

 ## Performance:

 - Time taken to generate 180000 values: 90 seconds (avg)